fusionpbx/fusionpbx-docs/source/features/features.rst

 `Time Conditions`_
 --------------------

-A extension that can be timed to route calls.
+A extension that can be timed to route calls based on domain select, global option, move to other domains, and holiday presets.

 User and Group Management
 --------------------------